Xilinx/inference-server/docs/cli.rst

 ======================

 The :file:`amdinfer` script provides an easy way to launch containers and build the Server.
-The documentation for the options available in this Python script can be seen here or on the terminal using the :option:`--help` flag.
+The documentation for the options available in this Python script can be seen here or on the terminal using the ``--help`` flag.

 .. argparse::
    :module: amdinfer_cli